-• As of April 13, 2017, the Neita exploration concession had expired but, pertaining to the prerogatives set forth by Article 16 of the Mining Law Application Rules, the exclusive right of the concession area is protected by the application of a new exploration concession, which was duly filed by the Company on November 26th, 2016.
-As of April 13, 2017, the General Mines Direction is analyzing the exploration concession application.
+• On March 7, 2017, the Neita Fase II exploration concession expired but, pertaining to the prerogatives set forth by Article 16 of the Mining Law Application Rules, the exclusive right of the concession area is protected by the application of a new exploration concession, which was duly filed by the Company on November 26th, 2016.
+The Dirección General de Minería completed and finalized the review of the exploration concession application in July 2017.
+As of the date of this report, the Ministry of Mines and Energy is still analyzing the exploration concession application and is awaiting a response from the Environmental Ministry as to whether there are any protected areas affecting the concession application area.
 To the best knowledge of management, there are no technical issues that would justify the denial of the application.